soso-song/loqal-discussion-website/README.md

   * Click "View Question" to jump to the question page with this answer.
   * Flag answer or deny this report.
 * Admin's sidebar
   * Option to go back to the admin's dashboard.
   * Option to go back to the regular dashboard.
   * Options for jumping to bookmarks on admin's dashboard at list of reported users, list of reported questions, and list of reported answers.
- * Options to redirect to a page for posting new notices, or to look at all existing users, questions, answers or tags.
+  * Options to redirect to a page for posting new notices, to view past reports, or to look at all existing users, questions, answers or tags.

 ### Post Notice (`/admin/notice`)
 * An admin user could post important notices that are to be pinned on the sidebar of a regular user dashboard.
 * A notice contains a title and its content.
 * All notices will be shown at the bottom of this page.
 * Admin can edit any notice's title, description, and active status.
-   * Only a notice with active status being true will be pinned on the regular user dashboard, and only the newest notice will be shown.
+   * :star2: **New Feature:** Only a notice with active status being true will be pinned on the regular user dashboard, and only the newest notice will be shown.

 ### Past Reports (`/admin/pastreport`)
+:star2: **New Feature**:
 * Any reviewed reports, either content flagged or report denied, will be listed in this page.
 * An admin user could delete a report by clicking the "Remove Report" button for that report to be never seen again.
 * An admin user could reactivate a report by clicking the "Reactive" button for that report to appear in the admin's dashboard and waiting to be reviewed again.